mereth/redmine-notifications/README.md

 Notifications plugin
 ========

-Provide an easy way for administrators to send notifications to all users.
+Provide an easy way for administrators to send email notifications to all users.